logicalclocks/feature-store-api/docs/hopsworksai/aws/getting_started.md

   </figure>
 </p>

-## Step 3: Outside Access to the Feature Store
+## Step 5: Outside Access to the Feature Store

 By default, only the Hopsworks UI is made available to clients on external networks, like the Internet.
 To integrate with external platforms and access APIs for services such as the Feature Store, you have to open the service's ports.

-Open ports by going to *Services* tab, selecting a service and pressing *Update*.
+Open ports by going to the *Services* tab, selecting a service, and pressing *Update*.
 This will update the *Security Group* attached to the Hopsworks cluster to allow incoming traffic on the relevant ports.

 <p align="center">
   <figure>